johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 --- abstract

-The primary function of a network is to transport and deliver packets according to service level objectives.
-Understanding both where and why packet loss occurs within a network is essential for effective network operation.
-Device-reported packet loss provides the most direct signal for network operations to identify the customer impact resulting from unintended packet loss.
-This document defines an information model for packet loss reporting, which classifies these signals to enable automated network mitigation of unintended packet loss.
+This document defines a YANG data model for reporting packet discards in network devices.
+The model provides a standardized way to collect and monitor packet discard statistics via NETCONF or RESTCONF, enabling network operators to detect, analyze, and respond to packet loss events.

 --- middle

 Introduction        {#introduction}
 ============
+The primary function of a network is to transport and deliver packets according to service level objectives.
+Understanding both where and why packet loss occurs within a network is essential for effective network operation.
 To effectively automate network operations, a network operator must be able to detect anomalous packet loss, determine its root cause, and then apply appropriate actions to mitigate any customer-impacting issues.
 Some packet loss is normal or intended in IP/MPLS networks, however.
 Therefore, precise classification of packet loss signals is crucial both to ensure that anomalous packet loss is easily detected and that the right action or sequence of actions is taken to mitigate the impact, as taking the wrong action can make problems worse.

-Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in {{?RFC1213}}, are insufficient for several reasons.
-First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
+Device-reported packet loss provides the most direct signal for network operations to identify the customer impact resulting from unintended packet loss.
+Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in {{?RFC1213}} and {{?RFC8343}}, are insufficient for several reasons.
+First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, so that it may not be possible to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
-For example, {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity (e.g., the "For us" reason code) to support automated root cause analysis and impact mitigation.

-Hence, this document presents an information model for packet loss reporting, introducing a classification scheme to facilitate automated mitigation of unintended packet loss.
-The model addresses the aforementioned issues while remaining protocol-agnostic and implementation-independent, in accordance with {{?RFC3444}}.
+Hence, this document presents a YANG {{?RFC6020}} based data model for packet loss reporting, introducing a classification scheme, which addresses these issues to facilitate automated mitigation of unintended packet loss.

-The specific implementations of this information model (i.e., protocols and associated data models) are outside the scope of this document.
-The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the information model might be extended in future to cover segments dropped at Layer 4.
-This document considers only the signals that may trigger automated mitigation plans and not how they are defined or executed.
+This data model applies to discards at a device or interface level.
+The defined scheme could also be applied to flows, however, that is outside of the scope of the data model defined in this document.

 {{problem}} describes the problem to be solved. {{model}} describes the information model and requirements with a set of examples.  {{mapping}} provides examples of discard signal-to-cause-to-auto-mitigation action mapping.  {{module}} presents the information model as an abstract data structure in YANG, in accordance with {{!RFC8791}}.
 Appendix A provides an example of where packets may be discarded in a device.
 Appendix B details the authors' experience from implementing this model.